I3S-ESSnet/Documents/oslo-meeting/minutes.md

 ## NTTS

 https://ec.europa.eu/eurostat/cros/content/ntts-conferences_en

-Organize next week a meeting to discuss what we want to submit (no dedicated session for us we have to submit papers), we have to make individual contribution
+Deadline for abstracts: 15th of october
+Tracks: softwares, frameworks and tools, specific topic: reusing tools and services

+It is not possible to have a specific session.
+We have to make individual contributions.
+It is necessary to organize a meeting next week in order to discuss what we want to submit.

 ## Modernstat world workshop

 https://statswiki.unece.org/display/MWW2/ModernStats+World+Virtual+Workshop+2020

-Ideas:
+Ideas of presentations:
-* Communication work, during "the new development" session, about the principles of the communication; (Pedro, Insee)
+* Communication, during "the new development" session, about the principles of the communication (Pedro, Insee)
-* Architecture; (Jakob)
+* Architecture (Jakob)
-* Relais-ARC;
+* Relais-ARC
 * Service deployment

-Abstract for the 10th of September
+Abstract for the 10th of September.

-Same contributions for NTTS ?
+Can we make the same contributions for NTTS ?

 ## Other next steps

-An intermediary meeting in october ?
-2 hours.
+There will be an intermediary meeting in october (duration: 2 hours).